ekinyucel/mitralyoz/README.md

 # ToDo

 -   Creating a session for each test case run.
+-   Basic UI to start and stop each test run
 -   Basic UI to show results.
 -   Supporting POST,PUT and DELETE operations.
 -   Basic authentication and token retrieval.